 A lot of us buy new gadgets and toss our old ones to the side.
 There’s no need to have a drawer full of aging gadgets.
 Those items are worth something and should be sold instead.

-You won’t get anything for your old flip phones and PDA’s, but you could make a pretty penny from selling off your Galaxy S5 to buy the S6.
+You won’t get anything for your old flip phones and PDA’s, but you could make a pretty penny from selling off the last iPhone to buy the new one.

 You can get reasonable prices for your old gear by finding a private buyer such as a friend or relative.
 Post a message on Facebook or Instagram and see if there’s any takers.
 Although it will be nowhere near what you paid for it, it will still be a good discount off your new purchase.
 If you can’t find anyone, eBay is a surefire way of getting your item sold.